VLamax vs VO2max: The Second Number Behind Every Race

 Is VLamax the same as lactate threshold?
 No. Lactate threshold is a derived intensity — the power or pace at which blood lactate starts accumulating.
 VLamax is the underlying maximum rate at which your muscle cells can produce lactate.
 Your threshold is the balance point between lactate production (influenced by VLamax) and lactate clearance (influenced by VO2max and capillary density).

 What is a good VLamax value?
 It depends entirely on your discipline.
-Marathon: 0.20–0.35.
-10K runner: 0.35–0.50.
-All-round cyclist: 0.40–0.55.
-Criterium / track: 0.50–1.00.
+Distance running (5K+): 0.30–0.45.
+1500 m: 0.45–0.65.
+400–800 m: 0.55–0.90.
+Criterium / track cycling: 0.55–1.00.
+Gran Fondo / GC cycling: 0.25–0.40.
 The "best" value is the one that matches your race demands.

 Can Garmin or other watches measure VLamax?
 No. VLamax requires an all-out maximal sprint (typically 15 seconds) with metabolic data to calculate.
 Consumer watches and power meters don't measure this directly.
 The Powertest protocol, based on the Mader model, is the standard field method — from your normal training setup.

-How do I lower my VLamax for marathon training?
+How do I lower my VLamax for endurance training?
 Zone-2 endurance rides (long, easy, fat-oxidation focused), fasted long runs, carb-aware depletion sessions, and threshold work.
 Crucially: carb intake must be balanced to training load — neither fully fueled (blocks the adaptation) nor chronically low (causes overtraining and VO2max loss).
 Typical adaptation window: 8–12 weeks of structured training.

 Does VLamax matter for Ironman or ultra distance?
 Yes — even more than for the marathon.
 Ultra-distance racing rewards extremely low VLamax (0.20–0.30) because glycogen is the limiting fuel over 6+ hours.
 High-VLamax athletes bonk catastrophically in ultras.
-Elite Ironman and ultra runners consistently test below 0.30.
+Elite Ironman and ultra athletes consistently test below 0.30.

 Should I do a Powertest before I start VLamax-focused training?
 Strongly recommended.
 Without a baseline, you're guessing whether you need to raise or lower.
 A Powertest gives you both VO2max and VLamax plus the derived thresholds — which tells the AI training plan exactly which direction to push, and how aggressively.